cf. BMLIII, p. 385, no. Q 3134, fig. 36, pl.107 (glazed, long, rounded nozzle without channel; from Artemiseion at Ephesos, 6th century)

 Circular to oval outline.
 Circular, nearly flat discus has Greek cross with flaring arms and raised rim in low relief, central filling hole, and sharply raised, rounded rim.
 Shoulder is broad and flat with single row of globules (14 total?).
 This type has no channel on nozzle.
 Solid, pointed and knob-like handle attaches to shoulder.
 Design is uneven.

 7.5 YR 8/3, pink.
-Soft, fine, micaceous fabric with uncommon, small, rounded, white (calcareous), rare, angular, red and very rare, angular, black (carbon?) inclusions.
+Somewhat soft, fine fabric with mostly smooth break and texture; uncommon, small, rounded, white (calcareous), rare, angular, red; very rare, angular, gray to black (carbonous) inclusions; faint sparkles of golden mica.
 Unglazed.
 Ephesian?

 One large fragment preserves <50% of discus and shoulder, and upper handle.
-Slight abrasion; sparse encrustation.
+Slight to moderate, extensive abrasion with minor chipping; worn breaks; frequent, thin patches of encrustation.